April 26, 2017 is Denim Day

 Ways to get involved:

-- Wear denim or, if jeans are not an option in your your work environment, wear one of our personalized “Ask Me About Denim Day” stickers on April 27th, 2016.
-Click here to order promotional materials and stickers before April 15, 2016
+- Wear denim or, if jeans are not an option in your your work environment, wear a “Ask Me About Denim Day” sticker, denim ribbon or bracelet on April 26th, 2017.

 - Start a conversation with your friends, family, and/or coworkers by sharing statistics and definitions surrounding the issues of sexual assault